MapRock/TimeMolecules/tutorials/setup_azure_vm_for_testing_time_molecules.md

 - People following the AI Agent tutorial
 - Anyone who wants a 100% fresh test environment

+As of May 24, 2026, there will be an option to select a [pre-configured Azure Windows VM](https://github.com/MapRock/TimeMolecules/blob/main/docs/procure_time_molecules_vm.md).
+This avoids having to install the dev environment.

 ---

 ## Why Use an Azure VM?